-Any employee who has completed the introductory period and who believes that he or she has cause to challenge the administration of these policies or other condition of employment may seek review of his or her complaint.
+Any employee who has completed the introductory period and who believes that they have cause to challenge the administration of these policies or other condition of employment may seek review of their complaint.
 A complaint must first be brought to the attention of the employee's direct supervisor within 14 days of knowledge of the incident or circumstance giving rise to the potential dispute.
 The result of the discussion must be noted in writing.
-If the employee is not satisfied with the results of the discussion with the supervisor, he or she may submit the complaint in writing to the department manager or appointing authority within 30 days.
+If the employee is not satisfied with the results of the discussion with the supervisor, they may submit the complaint in writing to the department manager or appointing authority within 30 days.
 If not submitted, the matter will be considered closed.